ScriptBasic/WinPBX/docs/Oxygen/Procedures.md

 function WndProc (sys hwnd, uint wMsg, sys wParam, sys lparam) as sys callback
 ```

-The following example subclasses an edit control and requires the use of the `callbacl`keyword in the subclass procedure.
+The following example subclasses an edit control and requires the use of the `callback` keyword in the subclass procedure.

 ```
 $ filename "test4.exe"